South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The absence of a Medication Reconciliation policy allowed medication errors to go undetected for too long, posing a significant risk of future deaths, particularly in other Health Boards without such a policy.
+Concerns summary (AI summary) The absence of a Medication Reconciliation policy allowed medication errors to go undetected for too long, posing a significant risk of future deaths, particularly in other Health Boards without such a policy.

 Arthur Cook